Lall-091/sql-docs/docs/t-sql/statements/alter-index-transact-sql.md

 `ABORT_AFTER_WAIT` = [`NONE` | `SELF` | `BLOCKERS` ]

-- `NONE`: Continue waiting for the lock with normal (regular) priority.
+- `NONE`: Continue waiting for the lock with normal priority.
 - `SELF`: Exit the online index operation currently being executed, without taking any action.
 The option `SELF` can't be used when `MAX_DURATION` is 0.
 - `BLOCKERS`: Kill all user transactions that block the online index operation so that the operation can continue.
 The `BLOCKERS` option requires the principal executing the `CREATE INDEX` or `ALTER INDEX` statement to have the `ALTER ANY CONNECTION` permission.